[Page f.20v]

 Eastward, towards the lofty hills

-That pathway led me on10
+That pathway led me on

 Until I reach’d a stately rock